 Do you kind of just want to hibernate through the whole season and wake up in January?

-Get Christmased: Create the Christmas season that works for you and your family is a 49-page pdf workbook that leads you through all the steps you need to create a December that feels good to you.
+Get Christmased: Create the Christmas season that works for you and your family is a 120-page workbook (available in paperback or to buy or borrow on Kindle or the free Kindle app) that leads you through all the steps you need to create a December that feels good to you.